neo4j-product-examples/graphrag-contract-review/README.md

 - Building a Q&A Agent handling complex questions (Semantic Kernel, LLM, Neo4j)

 # What Do You Need?
 - Obtain an [OpenAI token](https://platform.openai.com/api-keys).
-It will be used to
+It will be used to:
     - Build the Q&A agent with Semantic Kernel
-    - Power Text2Cypher data retrieval function
+    - Extract specific information from contracts (parties,key dates,jurisdiction)
-    - Extract specific information from contracts
+    - Generate embeddings for a small number of contract excerpts
-    - Generate embeddings for contract excerpts
+    - Power a Text2Cypher data retrieval function
 - Python 3.9+ and a Python virtual environment
 - Access to a Neo4j database
     - Docker, Aura or Self-hosted